openlibhums/memory-alpha/content/pages/support/journal-management/cms.md

 # Janeway content manager

-The **Content manager** provides access to Janeway’s built-in content management system (CMS).
+The **Content manager** provides access to Janeway's built-in content management system (CMS).
 It allows you to create and edit static pages for your journal, such as privacy notices, policies, or "About" pages, using a rich-text editor.

 ![Content manager](../images/cms.png)